CSS Selector & XPath Masterclass

 Processor Function ( like round( ), translate( ), etc.)

-To show the full potential of each selector, it is introduced with a use case in a real-world example, so that everything fits into place in your mind.
-You'll be able to decide which selector to use when in your projects.
+To show the full potential of each selector, it is introduced with a use case in a real-world example so that everything fits into your mind.
+You'll be able to decide which selector to use in your projects.

-Now whether you build web-scrapers to scrape data from websites, front-end developer looking to master CSS Selectors, or use web automation/testing frameworks, if you're selecting web elements from websites either using CSS, XPath, or both - you should take this course to take your web selection to the next level!
+Now whether you build web scrapers to scrape data from websites, are a front-end developer looking to master CSS Selectors, or use web automation/testing frameworks, if you're selecting web elements from websites either using CSS, XPath, or both - you should take this course to take your web selection to the next level!